Enjoy the full value of a proven 3-part approach from one of Canada’s most respected investment advisors.

 Pat has profitably guided his readers through the crash of 1987, the downturn of 2001—2003 and, most recently, the 2007—2009 market crisis.

 A best-selling Canadian author, he wrote Riding the Bull, his 1993 book that predicted the stock market boom that happened later in the decade.
 He was also the first multi-year winner of The Globe and Mail’s Stock Picking Contest.

-Save on a no-risk introductory subscription to The Successful Investor and get 6 FREE Special Reports…
+Get a no-risk subscription to The Successful Investor and get 6 FREE Special Reports…

 Many investment advisors say be ready to profit when opportunity knocks.

 I say opportunity is always knocking.
 You just have to know when and how to act.
 When you act on the right stocks, the profits can be staggering.